kmckee/blog/content/blog/hacking-hexbug-robot/index.md

 ---
 date: "2014-01-11T03:18:03Z"
 title: "Hacking a HexBug Robot"
+description: "This tutorial walks you through the process of connecting an Arduino to a toy robot."
 ---

 I found one of these little [HEXBUG Hexbug Spider](http://www.amazon.com/gp/product/B004HL0A12/ref=as_li_tf_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B004HL0A12&linkCode=as2&tag=aptobits-20) on Amazon and thought it might be fun to try and hook an Arduino up to it.
 It's about the size of a fist and is controlled by an infrared remote control.